Verified Quadratic Virtual Substitution for Real Arithmetic

 \section{The Virtual Substitution Algorithm}

 Informally (and broadly) speaking, VS discretizes the QE problem by solving for the roots of one or more low-degree polynomials $f_1(x), \dots, f_n(x)$.
-When it applies, VS focuses on these roots and the intervals around them to identify and substitute appropriate representative ``sample points'' for $x$ in the rest of the formula.
-However, these sample points may contain fractions, square roots, and/or other extensions of our language, and so they must be substituted ``virtually'': That is, VS creates a formula \textit{in \FOLR\ proper} that behaves exactly as if the points had been directly substituted.
+VS focuses on these roots and the intervals around them to identify and substitute appropriate representative ``sample points'' for $x$ into the rest of the formula.
+However, these sample points may contain fractions, square roots, and/or other extensions of the logical language, and so they must be substituted ``virtually'': That is, VS creates a formula \textit{in \FOLR\ proper} that models the behavior of the direct substitution, which would be outside of \FOLR.
 VS applies in two cases: an equality case and a general case.
 We formalize both, and discuss each in turn.

-\begin{remark} Since the overall correctness proof for VS of multivariate polynomials proceeds per valuation, it turns out to suffice to state most (but not all) of our correctness lemmas for \emph{univariate} polynomials with \emph{real coefficients}.
-We utilize this trick in the general VS case to simplify difficult proofs.
-The virtual substitution algorithms, however, crucially need to work for \emph{multivariate} polynomials. \end{remark}
+\begin{remark} The VS algorithms need to work for \emph{multivariate} polynomials.
+But as the VS correctness proofs show the equivalence is true for every real value of the free variables, they often implicitly treat all but one variable as having fixed (but arbitrary) real values.
+That is why most correctness lemmas (but not the top-level algorithmic constructions) suffice for \emph{univariate} polynomials with \emph{real coefficients}.
+We utilize this trick to simplify difficult proofs for general VS. \end{remark}